moby/moby/docs/reference/commandline/dockerd.md

 You can configure the Docker daemon to listen to multiple sockets at the same time using multiple `-H` options:

-The example below runs the daemon listenin on the default unix socket, and on 2 specific IP addresses on this host:
+The example below runs the daemon listening on the default unix socket, and on 2 specific IP addresses on this host:

 ```console